Female Fat Loss: Five Reasons Why It's So Hard

 While you may not like that little bit of extra body fat, Mother Nature put it there for a reason: to protect you, to keep you alive, and to help make more humans.
 Cut yourself some slack, and then do you everything you can to convince your body that it is not in any danger.

 Here in America, most of the "food" that is readily available isn't actually food.
-It's highly-processed food-like substances filled with preservatives, chemicals, and fillers - and it is delicious.
+It's highly-processed food-like substances filled with preservatives, chemicals, and fillers - and it is freaking delicious.

 And don't judge us, okay?
-We love kale and salmon just as much as the next fitness pros with a blog, but you cannot deny that McDonald's fries, Pumpkin Spiced Lattes, Doritos, Cronuts*, and Shake Shack burgers are un-friggin'-believably delicious.
+We love kale and salmon just as much as the next fitness pros with a blog, but you cannot deny that foods like McDonald's fries, Pumpkin Spiced Lattes, Doritos, Cronuts*, and Shake Shack burgers are un-friggin'-believably delicious.

 To make matters worse, most of these franken-foods are designed to make you eat more and crave more.
 The food manufacturers make them that way.
 They are part of "a conscious effort — taking place in labs and marketing meetings and grocery-store aisles — to get people hooked on foods that are convenient and inexpensive."
 [Source]